ACL Tear

 - Want Treatment From a Top Orthopedic Doctor

 But even if it feels like an ACL tear, there are many other parts of your knee that could be damaged!
-Leaving a knee injury untreated can result in permanent damage – so look out for serious causes of knee pain.
+Leaving a knee injury untreated can result in permanent damage.
+Look out for serious causes of knee pain.

 To get a diagnosis of an ACL tear, you should visit an orthopedic surgeon to get a physical examination.
-By examining for any pain, swelling, or joint instability, your surgeon can tell you whether you can put weight on that leg and may arrange further imaging.
+By examining for any pain, swelling, or joint instability, your surgeon can tell you whether you can put weight on that leg.
+They will consider walking aids and can arrange further imaging.

 You may need to go for an MRI scan of your knee, though first you will need an x-ray to make sure you don’t also have a fracture.

-If the diagnosis is still unclear, your surgeon may need to look directly inside your knee joint by doing an arthroscopy.
+If the diagnosis is still unclear, your surgeon may need to look directly inside your knee joint.
+This is done by performing an arthroscopy (camera test).

 You may have an ACL tear if you are experiencing any of the following symptoms: